 An illustration of this is the fact that treating a child with an ear infection with antibiotics increases the risk of the child having another ear infection by five times.
 This is because ear infections are commonly the consequence of an allergy, often to dairy products, which results in excessive mucus production.
 While the antibiotics do kill the infection they also increase intestinal permeability which increases risk of allergy.

 With the current global use of 50,000 tons of antibiotics each year, animals – including us – are becoming less resistant to disease, and bacteria are becoming more resistant to antibiotics.
 There is little doubt that this plays a part in the rapid escalation of food poisoning which now kills more than a million people a year worldwide1.

-The most commonly used painkillers, known as non-steroidal anti-inflammatory drugs (NSAIDs) are very bad news for digestion.
+The most commonly used painkillers, known as non-steroidal anti-inflammatory drugs (SAIDs) are very bad news for digestion.